cloudsolver/aws-soa/atoms/OpenSearch.md

 * Has dashboards out of the box.
 * Data ingress: [[Kinesis]] Firehose, [[IoT]], [[CW]] logs.
 * Security: [[Cognito]], [[IAM]], [[KMS]] and support [[TLS]]

+#Question What is a production infrastructure design for OpenSearch?

+Use three masters across 3 AZs: one primary and two secondary (medium).
+Two data nodes per AZ (large).